zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 So, Elizabeth is going to be playing, perhaps, in a  commercial.
 But remember, here in Los Angeles, there are thousands of actors and actresses trying to get jobs, and so even a job in a commercial is better t han a job working at a café or a restaurant, which is where most actors and actresse s work here in L.A.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]

 Richard: It’s 6:30 a.m. on Saturday morning.
-Why ar e you banging those pots and pans?
+Why are you banging those pots and pans?

 Elizabeth: I have an audition coming up and I’m reh earsing.